ksanjeetsinha/Bio-IT-Scripts/README.md

 # Bio-IT-Scripts
-#All the Scripts here is open to use and has been documentted only after I have successuully used them.
+#All the Scripts here is open to use and has been documented only after I have successuully used them.
+PLease feel free to use them in your project.